10 TikTok Home Hacks you should be doing this way instead

 6. Using air fresheners to clean your radiators could result in a fire

-Another popular hashtag is #radiatorclean, with 3.9 million views on people sharing how they clean the inside of their radiators. @cleaningwithcharl went viral when she used Fabulosa air freshener directly into her radiators to expel the dust trapped inside the grilles.
+Another popular hashtag is #radiatorclean, with 3.9 million views on people sharing how they clean the inside of their radiators.
+A Tik Tok user (@cleaningwithcharl) went viral when they used Fabulosa air freshener directly into their radiators to expel the dust trapped inside the grilles.
 The pressure is said to push the dust out which you can then gather up and the smell will stay in your room.

 However, the label on the bottle states that you should ‘keep away from heat, hot surfaces, sparks, open flames and other ignition sources.’
 This applies to radiators which, in the worst-case scenario, could cause a fire.